exceptionless/Website/content/news/2014/2014-04-04-exceptionless-now-hosted-azure.md

 ### Bring on the errors!

 As our user base continues to expand, the first priority is to continue providing the best service possible.
-Azure allows us to guarantee scaleability, and has already proven to be **much** faster and more responsive.
+Azure allows us to guarantee scalability, and has already proven to be **much** faster and more responsive.
 We're ready for whatever you can throw at us.

 ### Focus